Admission Requirements for International Students Seeking Associate or Bachelor Degrees (First Year and Transfer Applicants)

 Complete and submit the Financial Statement for International Students Form (FSIS) accompanied by an original bank statement from your sponsor showing adequate funds.
 The bank statement must be of recent date of issue, no more than 6 months old, in English, and it must be in the same name as your sponsor.

-All non-native English language speakers must demonstrate English language competency by providing a TOEFL score of 500 (PBT) or 173 (CBT).
-However, students who do not have a TOEFL score or whose score is insufficient may still apply.
+All non-native English language speakers must demonstrate English language competency by providing a TOEFL score of 75 (IBT) or an IELTS score of 60.
+However, students who do not have a TOEFL or IELTS score, or whose score is insufficient may still apply.
 For more information on TOEFL, please go to http://www.toefl.org.
 The University of Bridgeport School Code for TOEFL is 3914.

 5. Submit Passport and Immigration/Visa Documentation